goiosunsw/mipcat/README.md

 - Open a conda terminal
 - Download (or clone) this repository and decompress it.
 It should create a `mipcat` folder
 - Change into the `mipcat` folder
-- Run `conda create -n mipcat -f environment.yaml`
+- Run `conda env create -n mipcat -f environment.yaml`

 # Example: MIPCAT article figure generation